joemfb/patent-demo/README.md

 and then enhanced with a variety of related JSON data retrieved via the REST API.
 Referenced classifications are retrieved, and can be further explored in a pop-up window.
 Patents related to those classifications are also linked.
-Users can request a licence for the patent, or suggest prior art that my invalidate the patent.
+Users can request a licence for the patent, or suggest prior art that may invalidate the patent.
 Cited patents are linked (although most won't exist, see known issues).

 **KNOWN ISSUES**